 These wire-free Blink cameras are rated to last two years on two AA batteries, so you can mount them wherever without worrying about constant recharges.
 Otherwise, you'll get weather resistance, two-way audio, and local USB drive storage through the included hub.
 It has no spotlight, so it'll rely entirely on IR night vision for better or worse.
-You'll have to pay for cloud storage, and it lacks the sound detection or AI person detection of other cameras.
+You'll have to pay for cloud storage, and it lacks sound detection or AI person detection from other cameras.
 There's a reason this is more affordable than other outdoor cameras.

 See it all